 Once installation of the base system is completed, you can eject the installation CD and restart the server.

-To start configuring Zentyal profiles or modules, you must insert the username and password indicated during the installation process.
+To start configuring Zentyal profiles or modules, you must insert the username and password provided during the installation process.
 Any user you add later to the sudo group can access the Zentyal interface and has sudo privileges in the system.

 |||LVM is the logical volume manager in Linux, you can find an introduction to LVM management in http://www.howtoforge.com/linux_lvm.|

 When you access the web interface for the first time, a configuration wizard will start.
 To start with, you can choose the functionality for your system.
 To simplify this selection, in the upper part of the interface you will find the pre-designed server profiles.
+These profiles are just predesigned sets of related modules, but you can add or remove any of the modules later.

 Zentyal profiles available for installation: